bottkars/labbuildr/docs/Scenarios/networker_betas.md

 # how to run networker beta software

+labbuildr allows for unknown Networker Versions Therefore, simply extract your binaries to the nwunknown folder:
-## ThismExample will install a Beta Version of Networker on a 2016core:
+## This Example will install a Beta Version of Networker on a 2016core:
+( replace Destination with your sourcedir /Networker/nwunknown)

 ```Powershell
 ./build-lab.ps1 -update -branch develop